MaterializeInc/materialize/doc/developer/design/20230607_shift_status_updates.md

 The primary motivation for enforcing status updates flow through the storage controller is that it allows us to correctly handle instances in which a replica is dropped, in which case any late status updates can simply be ignored and the status of any dataflows managed by the dropped replica can have their status set to `paused`.
 As mentioned in the [Alternatives](#alternatives) section, relying on graceful shutdown instead would be complex and error prone.

 The health operator for ingestion dataflows will continue to exist as a terminal operator in the dataflow graph.
-However, rather than writing status updates directly to the persist shard corresponding to the collection's status history, the health operator will update a local mapping from `GlobalId` to `HealthStatus` that exists as part of the storage worker's state.
-Updates of a similar fashion will be done during sink production as well.
+However, rather than writing status updates directly to the persist shard corresponding to the collection's status history, the health operator will send status updates across a channel maintained by the storage worker.
+Updates will be sent in a similar fashion during sink production as well.

 Upon some defined frequency, storage workers will emit a new `StorageResponse::StatusUpdates` to the storage controller.
 When receiving these events, the storage controller will write the status updates to the shard associated with `mz_source_status_history` / `mz_sink_status_history`.